A note on self orbit equivalences of Anosov flows and bundles with fiberwise Anosov flows: Proof of Corollary for -covered fiberwise flows

 where $F_k$ consists of $\varphi\in F$ for which $\varphi\circ\eta^k$ preserves the orbits of $g^t$.
 It is well known that $\eta$ is H\"older continuous and can be chosen to be uniformly smooth along the orbits of $g^t$ \cite[Theorem 19.1.5]{KH95}.
 A calculus exercise can show that a H\"older continuous orbit equivalence which is uniformly smooth along the orbits also must satisfy P4 and, hence, $\eta\in F$.
 It follows that

-\begin{rem} We would like to point out that the above difficulty with regularity of $\eta$ does not occur in the finite order case, that is, when $\eta^{q}=\id$, because in this case $\eta$ can be chosen to be smooth.
-Indeed, the fiberwise flow is then conjugate to a finite lift of the geodesic flow on a negatively curved orbifold, and then $\eta$ can be chosen to be the rotation by $2\pi$ along the fiber (see either \cite{Bar:CFA,BartFe15,Fen:AFM}).
-This technical difficulty can also be circumvented in the infinite order case using logic as follows: If $F_{1}\neq\varnothing$ then one can replace $\eta$ with any element of $F_{1}\neq\varnothing$ which acts in the same way on orbits of $g^t$ and already has the desired regularity property.
-Otherwise, if $F_{1}$ is empty then one can argue further that $F=F_0$, in which case the proof of~\cite{FG16} applies without a problem. \end{rem}

 Because elements of $F_0$ preserve orbits of $g^t$, Lemma~4.11 of~\cite{FG16} applies to $F_0$ and provides a deformation retraction of $F_0$ to $\id$.
 Then the same deformation retraction can be used to retract $F_k$ to $\eta^k$ according to~(\ref{eq_Fk}).
-We conclude that we have further reduced the structure group to $\F< F$, where $\F=\{\eta^k; k\in \Z\}$ in the infinite order case and $\F=\{\eta^k; k\in \Z/q\Z\}$ in the finite order case.
-Note that in the latter case it is crucial that $\eta^{q}=\id$ in order to obtain the finite subgroup $\F$ via the deformation retraction.
+We conclude that we have further reduced the structure group to $\{\eta^k; k\in \F\}< F$, where, recall, $\F= \Z$ in the infinite order case and $\F= \Z/q\Z$ in the finite order case.
+Note that in the latter case it is crucial that $\eta^{q}=\id$ in order to obtain the finite subgroup via the deformation retraction.

 To proceed with the proof we specialize to the case when the base space $X$ is a finite simplicial complex.
 By a general position argument, $X$ can be embedded in $\R^N$, for some large $N$, so that each simplex $\Delta\subset X$ is a linear simplex in $\R^N$.
 In particular, such embedding yields barycentric coordinates on all simplices.
 Clearly these coordinates are compatible, in the sense that the restriction of coordinates to a face of a simplex gives the barycentric coordinates in the face.
+We will first consider the infinite order case $\F=\Z$ and then the finite order case $\F= \Z/q\Z$.